OpenRoberta/openroberta-lab/README.md

     ./ora.sh [-oraccrsc <optional-path-to-crosscompiler-resources, defaults-to '../ora-cc-rsc'>] start-from-git

-If you did not install the crosscompiler resources and don't use the -oraccrsc parameter, everything works fine (programming, simulation, code generation, user management, ...), except of generation of binaries for robot systems.
+If you did not install the crosscompiler resources, everything works fine (programming, simulation, code generation, user management, ...), except of generation of binaries for robot systems.

 #### Step 4: Accessing your openroberta installation